When Will CNY Get Next Significant Snowfall?

 - Have some food available that you don’t need to cook.

-- Download the WOUR App You’ll receive local alerts, weather reports and more with push notifications.
+- Download the Eagle App You’ll receive local alerts, weather reports and more with push notifications.

 [NWS, Syracuse.com, CPC]